Seeka Dream Hearing Adjourned

 Evidence was taken from Trainer Mr J. Millsteed, Mr C. Russo Manager of the Racing Chemistry Laboratory and Dr. P. Symons RWWA Industry Veterinarian.

-The inquiry was adjourned to a date to be fixed to allow Trainer Mr J. Millsteed to seek further analytical advice.
+The was adjourned to a date to be fixed to allow Trainer Mr J. Millsteed to seek further analytical advice.

 Flunixin is a powerful anti-inflammatory used in horses and “downy” cattle, the most common source of 4-D meat or pet food grade meat.
-Flunixin contaminated meat has frequently been identified as a potential source of “accidental” positive swabs in greyhounds.
+Flunixin contaminated meat has frequently been identified as a potential source of “accidental” in greyhounds.